malramsay64/phd-thesis/02_Dynamics/introduction.md

 2. the two-step structural relaxation described in @sec:structural_realaxation
 3. The presence of dynamic heterogeneities
 4. Jump dynamics in the rotational relaxation
-5. Breakdown in the Stokes--Einstein--Debye relations
+5. Decoupling of translational and rotational motion

 The rest of this chapter is about characterising these dynamic quantities for the Trimer and comparing them to the expected results for ortho-terphenyl.